glitchybunny/Drawry/README.md

 2. Create new heroku instance and connect it to your forked repo.
 3. Heroku should automatically detect and choose a buildpack.
 If not, add the `heroku/nodejs` buildpack in the settings.
 4. Start the dyno and you should be good to go :)

+---

+### Environment Variables

+**PORT**
+- Changes which port the server runs on
+- Default: 80

+**RATE_LIMIT**
+- Defines the max amount of resource requests from an IP address per minute.
+- Default: 50

+**VERBOSE**
+- Enables verbose logging in the server console
+- Default: false